veryfastman/nix-config/README.md

 # My NixOS Configuration

-This is my work-in-progress flakes-based configuration for NixOS.
+This is my work-in-progress configuration for NixOS.

 ## Features